Jurickson Profar Player Props: Rockies vs. Brewers

-After going 1-for-4 in his last game, Jurickson Profar and the Colorado Rockies face the Milwaukee Brewers (who will start Eric Lauer) at 8:40 PM ET on Wednesday.
+After going 1-for-5 with a double in his last game, Jurickson Profar and the Colorado Rockies take on the Milwaukee Brewers (who will hand the ball to Wade Miley) at 3:10 PM ET on Thursday.

-He had a one-hit performance in his previous game (1-for-4) against the Brewers.
+In his most recent game, he went 1-for-5 with a double against the Brewers.

 Jurickson Profar Game Info & Props vs. the Brewers